themattbirch/Portfolio/src/content/posts/gold-silver-historic-volatility-spike-parabolic-reversal.md

 Liquidity risk remains high and could drive further deleveraging.
 A stronger dollar and rising interest rates will likely continue to weigh on non-yielding assets like precious metals.
 If the trend continues, gold could retest its recent low near $4,180.
 A deeper correction of 5–20% to roughly $3,360–$3,990 is also possible if the U.S. enters a reflationary period.
 If silver breaks below a key support level, a longer-term bear phase is also on the table.

 There are significant economic uncertainties on the horizon.
-President Trump’s policies have the potential to raise inflation and increase borrowing costs.
+Trump’s policies have the potential to raise inflation and increase borrowing costs.
 Given the current backdrop, a “soft landing” looks unlikely: easing monetary policy would weaken the dollar, while tighter credit risks breaking things elsewhere in the system.

 U.S. national debt stands at an all-time high of $36 trillion, and many expect bondholders to begin losing confidence in the government’s ability to meet its obligations.
 If that happens, banks may pull back on lending, echoing the kind of credit tightening seen during the 2008 financial crisis.
 This coordinated decline across markets is a warning sign that in unstable periods, there may be no true safe haven.